whoamiTM/whoami_vpn_killswitch.bat/README.md

 # How To Use:

 **To enable the kill switch.**
-- Open the .bat (if you have UAC enabled it prompt for permission to run).
+- Open the .bat (if you have UAC enabled it will prompt for permission to run).

 - Confirm your routers default gateway IP is desplayed correctly.
 If not Press "4" to enter it manually.